JouvalSomer/FYS-STK3155/Project 3 - Inverse Physics Informed Neural Network Problem/README.md

     - And plots of the "true" MRI consentration images and the NNs predixtion of them.

 * ## results
-    This folder contains all the plotts described above-
+    This folder contains all the plotts described above.

 * ## data
     And this folder contains the two data-sets and their coresponding masks for region of interest selection (used for train/test splt).
 ---
 ## Requirements
 This project uses Pytorch.
-For documentation and installation guide [click here](https://pytorch.org/get-started/locally/).
+For documentation and installation guide [click here](https://pytorch.org/get-started/locally/ "Pytorch documentation").
 Additionally the package tqdm is used to get a progress-bar for the PINN traning.
-For documentation on tqem [click here](https://tqdm.github.io/).
+For documentation on tqem [click here](https://tqdm.github.io/ "tqdm documentation").
 Furthermore the packages numpy and matplotlib are used.